-But achieving the same results in Africa, where thousands more people are stricken with meningitis A every year, has largely been a factor of economics.
+But achieving the same results in Africa, where thousands more people were stricken with meningitis A every year, was largely a factor of economics.
 Group A meningococcal disease is virtually nonexistent in industrialized countries, and multinational vaccine manufacturers have largely concentrated on developing products for developed-world markets.
 As a result, no Africa-specific meningococcal vaccines had been developed until PATH and World Health Organization partnered to create the Meningitis Vaccine Project (MVP).

 The MVP solution

 The MVP team developed an innovative model to bring an effective conjugate vaccine to fruition by centering its strategy on the public health problem in sub-Saharan Africa.
-“The project has always been driven by the public health need,” says MVP director Dr. Marc LaForce.
+“The project has always been driven by the public health need,” said former MVP director Dr. Marc LaForce.

 The vaccine had to specifically address sub-Saharan Africa’s unique need for long-lasting and widespread protection against group A meningococci, and it had to be affordable for the African countries where it would be used.
 It would have little commercial value outside of Africa.